-This, I believe, is biblical thinking, as I could give you plenty more scripture to impress upon you this principle, such as Isa.
+This, I believe, is biblical thinking, as I could give you plenty more scripture to impress upon you these principles, such as Isa.
 55:11 – here God says, My word will accomplish what I please.
 Does this speak of the sovereignty of God, if His word only accomplishes what He pleases?
 I think you would agree with me in this, that this is a sound biblical understanding, and if we are referring to the eternal counsels of God, then we are discussing the “big and grand picture” of things, as big a picture as is available for any human to look at and comprehend.
 But I point out how God’s sovereignty is connected with this, how it has to be, that He has to be sovereign in His own counsels.

 Now I will always contend that this grand picture of God’s eternal counsels and purposes must be under His control alone, intimately related to His sovereignty.
 Does this exclude human sovereignty being involved in His counsels?
 Does it exclude human work from being part of His counsels?
 Does it exclude human will from His counsels?
-I believe scripture gives us the answer to all this.
+I believe scripture gives us the answer to all these questions.

 It is not that man is not sovereign as to the color of socks he puts on in the morning, or whether he puts on any socks at all; man continues to make decisions, and many important ones at that.
 I suppose you could say man is sovereign in some things, and that he seems to exercise a free will, a simple choice in many things.
 But here is the difference I see, and I believe this is biblical, scriptural –nothing that man has any involvement with is ever eternal.
 Man’s involvement, his choice of will, his sovereignty, is only ever about temporal things, and never are they involved in God’s counsels, or never can they determine God’s counsels.
 Only God determines what His purposes are, and His sovereignty means that He works all things according to the counsel of His will, not man’s (Eph.
 1:11).
 God is in sovereign control of anything that will last forever.
 In temporal things man has many choices to make.
 I suppose I should say for clarity that the only eternal things which exist or will exist are, in fact, God’s counsels and purposes.
 These eternal things represent God’s workmanship in His grace (Eph.
 2:10), accomplished according to the good pleasure of His will, to the praise of the glory of His grace (Eph.
 1:5-6).
 Eternal things are only the result of God’s own work without human hands – this is true in the case of the destruction of the Gentile statue of civil world powers (Dan.
 2:34, 45), as is true of Christ’s resurrection (Mark 14:58), as is true of the believer’s redemption in Christ (Col. 2:11), and also true of our eventual glorified bodies (II Cor.
 5:1).
 All speak of God’s workmanship without human help or will, without human hands (see also the heavenly tabernacle – Heb.
 9:11).

-Unfortunately, if we allow Arminianism, then man’s will plays sovereign with eternal things, and you end up with an infinite number of plans, ever changing as we go.
+Unfortunately, if we allow Arminianism (man’s will and decision-making as in itself always sovereign), then man’s will plays sovereign with eternal things, and you end up with an infinite number of plans, ever changing as we go.
 I feel this isn’t God at all, nor scriptural, nor eternal in essence or character.
 As to a little more detailed description of how I view things, always attempting to see things biblically and scripturally, but seeing the big picture that principles understood may paint for us, I see both Judaizing and Arminianism as one and the same at their source – both are the leaven of humanism; where man is the center and self and flesh plays a great role.
 Actually the religion of Judaism is the same principle of humanism – “Do this and live” is its founding principle (Rom.
 10:5).
 So God gives this religion to the Jews, yet its mode of operation is the principle of human responsibility.
 What is involved in this form of humanism? – human works, human accomplishment, human will, and a human righteousness of your own (Phil 3:9).
 It is the founding principle of the law, the religion of Judaism.
 There are more thoughts here, but the character of the law I have discussed already in many previous blog posts.
 I refer you to them.

 So this is how I view the sovereignty of God – starting with the big picture of God’s eternal counsels and how His sovereignty must be related to these things, eternal things.
 I do not start with the topic of my own salvation to understand the sovereignty of God.
 My salvation is not the scope and entirety of God’s counsels.
 I hope you understand what I’m saying.
 However, my personal justification in Christ is an eternal thing – it is eternal life given to me by God, a redemption freely given scripture tells us (Rom.
 3:24), based on His perfect and eternal sacrifice, which is never to be repeated – one can see the perpetuity of these things.
 Do the hands of man have anything to do with a justification freely given by God?
 I leave this for your own conclusions.